pymupdf/PyMuPDF/docs/recipes-stories.rst

 -----

+.. _RecipesStories_E:

-How to integrate with existing PDFs
+How to Integrate with Existing PDFs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Because a :ref:`DocumentWriter` can only write to a new file, stories cannot be placed on existing pages.
 This script demonstrates a circumvention of this restriction.